 This fund's purpose is to encourage students to develop as artists through experiences at various off-campus venues that extend beyond the existing William & Mary curriculum and departmental programs.
 To that end, the Fund will support off-campus activities that are instrumental in helping students enhance their artistic capabilities through academic or studio classes, structured hands-on experiences, or a combination of the two.

-The third annual Catron Scholars Exhibit and Reception will be on Thursday, November 19th, 2015 from 5pm-7pm in the Andrews Hall Gallery.
+The fourth annual Catron Scholars Exhibit and Reception will be on Thursday, November 17th, 2016 from 5pm-7pm in the Andrews Hall Gallery.

 The 2015 Scholarship Recipients

 Beatrice Chessman studied Figure Drawing in Florence, Italy

 Stephanie Faucher worked in Film Production Immersion in New York City

 Kristen Halvorsen completed a course in Children's Book Illustration at the Rhode Island School of Design

 Kareem Obey participated in the Summer Architecture Foundations Program in Copenhagen, Denmark